 INTERFACE-ID (Optional) Specifies the interface ID.
-If no interface is specified, the GBIC status information on all GBIC interfaces will be displayed. , (Optional) Specifies a series of interfaces or separates a range of interfaces from a previous range.
-No space is allowed before or after the comma. - (Optional) Specifies a range of interfaces.
-No space is allowed before or after the hyphen. gbic Specifies to display GBIC status information.
+If no interface is specified, the GBIC status information on all GBIC interfaces will be displayed. , (Optional) Specifies a series of interfaces, or separate a range of interfaces from a previous range.
+No space is allowed before and after the comma. - (Optional) Specifies a range of interfaces.
+No space is allowed before and after the hyphen. gbic Specifies to display GBIC status information.